GetDKAN/dkan/docs/components/permissions.rst

 DKAN Workflow Roles
 --------------------
-If your organizaton needs an editorial workflow for managing content creation and editing, DKAN also includes a feature called DKAN Workflow that adds three more roles to establish a content approval process. `Read more about that here <workflow.html#workflow-roles>`_.
+If your organizaton needs an editorial workflow for managing content creation and editing, DKAN also includes a feature called DKAN Workflow that adds three more roles to establish a content approval process. :ref:`Read more about that here <workflow-roles>`.

 Installation/upgrade notes
 --------------------------